oracle-livelabs/sprints/analytics/sprint-run-heatwave-genai/set-up-help-chat.md

 ## Before You Begin

 1. If not already done, enable the database system to access an OCI Object Storage bucket.
 For more information, see [Resource Principals](https://dev.mysql.com/doc/heatwave/en/mys-hw-resource-principal.html).
+1. To use in this lab, download the [HeatWave user guide PDF (A4) - 1.7Mb](https://downloads.mysql.com/docs/heatwave-en.a4.pdf).
 1. [Connect to your HeatWave Database System](https://docs.oracle.com/en-us/iaas/mysql-database/doc/compute-instance.html#GUID-6087DA45-06E0-44AD-9CAB-0FC37423A07A).

    Ensure that you use the `--sqlc` flag while connecting to your database system: